AnandChembarpu/JavaScript-30/README.md

 ## Day 3
 Learnt how to update values of different CSS variables in real time on the webpage by using JavaScript.

+## Day 4
+Practiced the usage of certain functions(map, fliter, sort, reduce) on arrays.